 Group Research Project on Planning

-The Group Research Project on Planning takes place during the second block of the semester or “semester b” and lasts six weeks in the Fall, and eight weeks in the Spring.
+The Group Research Project on Planning takes place during the second block of the semester or “semester b” and lasts six weeks in the Fall, and eight weeks in the spring.
 The Group Research Project includes the theoretical and practical underpinnings of social science research, research design, and methods via lectures and targeted group tutorials before and during fieldwork.
-The group project provides students with the opportunity to do an in-depth and focused study on a specific urban/transportation/environmental/ demographic topic in the Netherlands.
+The group project provides students with the opportunity to do an in-depth and focused study on a specific urban/transportation/environmental/demographic topic in the Netherlands.
 Research groups integrate U.S. and international students from various disciplines allowing for an impressive synergy of approaches and ideas.
+Contact hours: 140 study hours (26 in classroom and 114 in group meetings).
+Recommended credit: 3 semester / 4.5 quarter hours.
 Fall and spring.

 Department of Spatial Sciences Electives